Vapniak/History-of-Balls/README.md

 ## 🚀 For Developers: Building from Source

-1. **Open the project with Godot 4.3.0 Mono**.
-2. Clone this repository:
+1. Clone this repository:
     ```bash
     git clone https://github.com/Vapniak/History-of-Balls
     ```
-3. Open the project in Godot by selecting the `project.godot` file.
+2. **Open the project with Godot 4.3.0 Mono**.
-4. Build and run the project from the editor.
+3. Build and run the project from the editor.

 ---